 Mahashivratri is the festival in honour of the marriage ceremony of Shiv Ji and Mata Parvati.
 There is another legend saying that Lord Shiva performed the heavenly dance after which Shiva awakened his consciousness at the material level of existence and attained ‘Shoonya’ the state succeeding ‘Samadhi’.

-The significance of Mahashivratri, w.r.t humans is that this fest is celebrated according to the planetary system i.e. due to the wobble performed by Earth around the Sun, the Earth’s centrifugal upliftment which is 11 (degree) N latitude i.e. North Hemisphere is max.
-Also on new Moon and full moon day
+The significance of Mahashivratri, w.r.t humans is that this fest is celebrated according to the planetary system i.e. due to the wobble performed by Earth around the Sun, the Earth’s centrifugal upliftment which is 11 (degree) N latitude i.e. the North Hemisphere is max.
+Also on the new Moon and full moon day

 Moon gravitational pull is maximum.
 This results in the rise of full body fluid in an upward direction i.e.

 towards the brain.
 When the brain receives a good amount of oxygenated blood it functions better.

 Another science behind Mahashivratri being the only festival celebrated at night is to keep the human body erect so that the body fluids reach the brain.
 We should perform ‘Dhyan’, ‘Yoga’ or ‘ Dance’.
 Learn more about Dhyan and Yoga in our article on the stages of Yoga.